Dynamic phase diagram of plastically deformed amorphous solids at finite temperature: Thermally truncated avalanches

 \section{Thermally truncated avalanches}

 We have provided numerical evidence for the existence of different dynamic phases in our phase diagram.
 Now we seek to clarify the effect of temperature on the well-defined avalanches in region 3 of the phase diagram.
-There, temperature is high enough to overcome finite-size effects, while remaining low enough that (with sufficiently slow driving) avalanches do not overlap.
-In this case, as we showed previously, the average avalanche size scales as $\langle S \rangle \sim T^{-\theta / \alpha}$, and owing to eq.~\ref{eq:avg_s_sc_relation}, we have that $s_c \sim T^{-\theta/ (\alpha(2-\tau))}$.
+There, temperature is high enough to overcome finite-size effects (in contrast to region 2), while remaining low enough that (with sufficiently slow driving) avalanches do not overlap (in contrast to region 4).
+In this case, as we showed previously, the average avalanche size scales as $\langle S \rangle \sim T^{-\theta / \alpha}$, and owing to eq.~\ref{eq:avg_s_sc_relation}, we have that $S_c \sim T^{-\theta/ (\alpha(2-\tau))}$, with minimal system size dependence.